eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/linux/linux_colcon.rst

 ---------

 Tests are not automatically built within the |amlip| project.
-Use CMake_ option `BUILD_TEST` when building the project in order to activate tests.
+Use CMake_ option `BUILD_TESTS` when building the project in order to activate tests.
 This could also be done by a `colcon.meta file <https://colcon.readthedocs.io/en/released/user/configuration.html#meta-files>`_ to only activate tests in the desired packages.